brandstrat-sas/omldeploytool/docker-compose/README.md

 ### **Onpremise Virtual Machine and VPS Cloud deploy with external bucket**

 For this scenario, we consider all the modifications executed in the previous item, except that here we need to take into account some issues regarding the bucket variables.

+>  Note: If working on a VPS with a public IP address, it is a mandatory requirement that it also has a network interface with the ability to associate a private IP address.

 * The variable must be modified so that it becomes: